My First Million

 🔑 Key Takeaways

-- 5.Building an "all-star" team means recruiting individuals with the confidence to make decisions like CEOs and then empowering them by "unblocking" and getting out of their way to ensure collective massive achievement [27:25, 28:27].
+- 5.Building an all-star team means hiring individuals with the confidence and experience to make CEO-level decisions and then, crucially, "unblocking" them by getting out of their way to allow them to excel [26:24].

 💡 Key Concepts Explained